aminch/bmc64-pcb/README.md

  * USB 3.0 stacked extension replaces single USB 2.0 ports
  * C64 keyboard, LED and Debug headers repositioned for smaller size

+Check out [this blog post](https://retro.minch.io/2025/09/bmc-pcb-22-with-bmc64/) for details of the journey from v1.2 to v2.2.

 ### 2.0.5

 Changes for the 2.0.5: